 BBC Midlands Today presenter Kathy Rochford moved for a short time to TVAM as their Midlands corespondent.
 She was enticed back to the BBC to launch the new BBC East Midlands Today in 1991.
 Kathy can still be seen on BBC East Midlands, albeit not as the main presenter.

 Michael Rodd was one of the original Lookaround team when it launched in 1961.
+He also worked for 4 years as presenter and reporter for BBC's Look North.
 He went on to present the BBC's children's quiz Screen Test.
 Michael was also one of the presenters of the BBC's, Tomorrows World.
 Michael also presented TVS's The Real World and stood in for Mike Scott on The Time The Place, and also Tyne Tees late night discussion programme Nightline.

 Chris Rogers started at BBC Radio Oxford in 1971, followed by BBC Radio Carlisle in 1973.
 Next was the switch to TV with Border TV's Lookaround in 1979 and TSW in 1982.
 Chris made, what with hindsight, a rather clever move to BBC Spotlight in 1990.
 Chris is now BBC South West's Political Editor, presenting Spotlight on Westminster.